-HDR combines the best specifics from three exposures to blow up the dynamic range of your images from pitch-dark shadows to brightest highlights and to capture all the tonal variations seen by your naked eyes.
+HDR combines the best specifics from three exposures to blow up your images’ dynamic range, from pitch-dark shadows to brightest highlights, and to capture all the tonal variations seen by your naked eyes.

 The five fps should do the job (it is okay in my case) but could be better.

-Here it is a video by Michael The Maven about the focusing system on A7RII:
+Here is a video by Michael The Maven about the focusing system on A7RII: